-Overall, this is a much better as it brings in much more variety of motorsports as iit opens more ways to race and explore the world than ever before in the first crew game, there’s much less hand holding and more design your own fun with the game open from the start.
+Overall, this is a much better as it brings in much more variety of motorsports as it opens more ways to race and explore the world than ever before in the first crew game, there’s much less hand-holding and more design your own fun with the game open from the start.

 Boats and planes offer something not seen in the franchise before, and they break up the driving nicely, The Crew 2 tries to keep it fresh with the disciplines in drifting, drag racing (more on that later) which both are self-explanatory.
-But Monster trucks – isn’t what you expect, it’s a trick-based gameplay as you go over ramps and half pipes performing tricks which was surprising at first but a different take on just racing around a circuit.
+But Monster trucks – isn’t what you expect, it’s a trick-based gameplay as you go over ramps and half-pipes performing tricks which were surprising at first but a different take on just racing around a circuit.

 Also, you can partake in races where multiple disciplines are needed so you could be starting on a powerboat, then on to a bike and finish in a touring car, and on top of this with a large open world to explore as well makes road trips from coast to coasts with nice natural environments and varied weather effects.

-Aside from the racing there are side challenges to complete which can range from speed traps and Slaloming to escaping from a city, entirely optional to your discretion but a nice change from doing the main races and road tripping.
+Aside from the racing, there are side challenges to complete which can range from speed traps and Slaloming to escaping from a city, entirely optional to your discretion but a nice change from doing the main races and road tripping.
 Graphics are a particular high point as they look incredible and bang on at points when the weather comes into play.
-Sound is a sold meh at best, in particular cars don’t sound like their real world counterpart and all sound very similar, and very stale.
+The sound is a sold meh at best, in particular, cars don’t sound like their real-world counterpart and all sound very similar and very stale.

 The soundtrack is rather bland with a few noteworthy mentions, and lack of a mixtape option does which the first game had is a glaring omission.
 The AI is a weird beast, there were times where I blew the opposition away, other times there were obvious “rubber-banding” and almost perfect driving where they make little to no mistakes.
 You start the game able to complete each race on normal, which the chance to unlock hard, but once you’ve done the race, there’s very little reason to go back to a completed race.

-The loot system where you win upgrades for your vehicles when you do well in races to improve the performance which is pointless as the AI seem to always adjust no matter the required performance level to compete and does really work for me (see Need for Speed: Payback).
-It seems that with the lack of PvP it does question why the need for an always online connection at launch when the online is rather shallow at launch.
+The loot system where you win upgrades for your vehicles when you do well in races to improve the performance.
+Which is pointless as the AI seems to always adjust no matter the required performance level to compete and does really work for me (see Need for Speed: Payback).
+It does seem that with the lack of PvP it does question why the need for an always-online connection at launch when the online is rather shallow at launch.

 At the start of the game, it gives you a free car to start building your collection, but while driving around and in the quick-select menu, it allows you to select almost any car, so what was the point in giving you a free car?
 The Crew 2 has a lot of design choices that scream missed opportunity, even more since the Crew 1, even though it wasn’t groundbreaking, it wasn’t as generic as they come.